 (Same as Geology 10) Prerequisite: None.
+Lecture, 3 hours.

-This course examines how geologic processes and hazards influence society and the environment.
-The topics covered include geologic hazards such as earthquakes, volcanic eruptions, and tsunamis; mineral resources, groundwater, pollution, and current environmental and regulatory public policy.
-A field trip is offered for the course.
+This course examines how geologic processes and hazards influence human activities and the environment.
+The topics covered include geologic hazards such as earthquakes, volcanic eruptions, and tsunamis; mineral resources, groundwater, pollution, and current environmental and regulatory public policy planning.
+A field trip may be offered for the course.

 Students may not earn credit for both Env Sci 7 and Geology 10.